 - Be recognized as an authority and referenced by other sites (references or links equal higher search rankings and more referral web traffic)

-- Get the attention of those prospects that have a problem you can solve and DON’T want to deal with it on their own
+- Get the attention of those prospects who have a problem you can solve and DON’T want to deal with it on their own

 There are two types of people searching a keyword phrase like, “how to prevent my AC from breaking.”